jasonpaulos/algoship/README.md

 3. They concatenate their secret with: 1 if a ship occipies this cell, otherwise 0.
 4. They hash the concatenated string with SHA-512/256 and store the hash on the blockchain.

-When it is time to reveal the value of a cell, the player submits the that cell's secret.
+When it is time to reveal the value of a cell, the player submits that cell's secret.
 The smart contract then sees if that secret followed by 0 or 1 yields the hash that player submitted earlier, thereby revealing the hidden value.